Zoysia Care Instructions

 Established Lawn Fertilization Program

-9-0-24 slow release is ideal year round (every 2 months April-December and 1 very light application before the grass is dormant in the winter-depends on the weather!)
+9-0-24 slow release is ideal year round (every 2-4 months as needed April-December and 1 very light application before the grass is dormant in the winter-depends on the weather!)
+Please be aware of the Brevard County Fertilizer ban in effect from June 1st to Sept 30th.
 Do not fertilize the Zoysia if it is brown or the temperature has dropped below 45 degress! -you will induce fungus and waste money.
 This is the ONLY fertilizer I recommend or guarantee will work perfectly.
-It is only available at John Deer Landscapes here locally.
+It is only available at Site One here locally.
 I use turf paint if the Zoysia goes dormant in my yard and you would never know

-Fungicide “Heritage”-made by Syngenta used every 3-5 months.
+Fungicide “Heritage”-made by Syngenta used at first signs of fungus.

 Most fungus occurs in the winter due to over fertilization, during August and September -the most hot humid months or after several days of heavy rain.
 Zoysia blades will turn RED when the grass has too much water which is the #1 warning sign of fungus.

-Pre-Em 0-0-8 Pre emergent to be applied every 3-4 months.
+Pre-Em 0-0-8 Pre emergent to be applied every 3-4 months or as needed.
 Helps prevent weeds.

 Granular fertilizers etc to be applied with a hand spreader or chest spreader-(I don’t like push spreaders I can get more even coverage with a hand or chest spreader.)
-They sell the spreaders and pump sprayers at John Deere Landscapes-see below
+They sell the spreaders and pump sprayers at Site One-see below

 Liquid Selective Herbicides for Empire Zoysia